core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

       occurrences of the prefix "CPA" in the document.
 Finally, please remove this note.

-The Uri-Path-Abbr option
-has an integer value in its first occurrence;
-the type of later occurrences differs depending on the first.
-It is a critical and safe-to-forward option that is part of the cache key, used in CoAP requests.
+The option is a critical, safe-to-forward, and part of the cache key, and used in CoAP requests.
 {{option-table}} summarizes these, extending Table 4 of {{RFC7252}}).
 Its OSCORE treatment is as Class E ({{?RFC8613}}).

+The (first occurrence of the) option has an integer value from the registry established in {{iana-reg}}.
+Unless that entry specifies "extended use", the option is used in the simpler "basic use" mode.

+Only applications that support entries with extended use need to implement the extensions of {{repeated}}.
+All others can regard the option as non-repeatable and uint valued, as long as they treat any additional Uri-Path-Abbr options as the unexpected critical option it is.

 Apart from the format,
-these properties only deviate from the Uri-Path (for which it stands in) in that this option is safe to forward.
+the option's properties only deviate from the Uri-Path (for which it stands in) in that this option is safe to forward.
 This has unfortunate consequences for the interactions with the Proxy-URI option, but is generally desirable: